oxyc/travels/_posts/2016-03-29-pct-resupply-strategy.md

 ---
-title: Planning a resupply strategy for the PCT.
+title: Planning a resupply strategy for the PCT
 layout: blog-post
 categories: ['pct']
 tags: ['pct']